 If you did not create a family communication plan in Module 1, fill out the worksheet.
-Use local worksheet if available.

 Disaster Plan Worksheet

 Post your completed worksheet in an obvious place for quick reference by family members and guests.
 It may help save a life!